 - Blondes Have More Fun – won 2nd prize in the first joint PCS/Words short story competition and was published in the booklet of winning entries.

-I’ve recently started producing short-shorts for the SFF Chronicles forum, in the 75 word and 300 word challenges.
+A couple of years ago I produced some short-shorts for the SFF Chronicles forum, in the 75 word and 300 word challenges.
 I posted them on this page to begin with, but it was getting a bit unwieldy as more were added, so you can find them at present on the separate Short Shorts page.
-If it gets too much for that page, I’ll have to work out a better way to organise them.